KayO-GH/foreground-image-segmentation/README.md

     <td><img src="https://github.com/KayO-GH/foreground-image-segmentation/assets/18174012/9bd77f93-2892-4b37-811e-2d24d84a2ad2"/></td>
   </tr>
 </table>

 ---

-**Note:** _It's been almost 3 years since I did this, and there is a chance that both resources referenced above have changed (read "improved") since then._
+**\*Disclaimer:** _It's been almost 3 years since I worked on this actively, and there is a chance that both resources referenced above have changed (read "improved") since then._

 _Shoutout to Wuyeh Jobe, who helped me understand some pieces of the code I found confusing at the time._